Nehanth-Bot/SkillCraft-Task01-Caesar-Cipher/README.md

-# SkillCraft Cyber Security Internship - Task 01
+# SkillCraft Technology Cyber Security Internship

-## Caesar Cipher Encryption and Decryption Tool
+## Task 01 - Caesar Cipher Encryption and Decryption Tool

 ### Description

 This project implements the Caesar Cipher algorithm to encrypt and decrypt text messages using a user-defined shift value.
+The program supports both encryption and decryption while preserving spaces, numbers, and special characters.

 ### Features

-- Encrypt text
+* Encrypt text messages
-- Decrypt text
+* Decrypt encrypted messages
-- User-defined shift value
+* User-defined shift value
-- Supports uppercase and lowercase letters
+* Supports uppercase and lowercase letters
-- Preserves spaces, numbers, and special characters
+* Preserves spaces, numbers, and special characters
-- Input validation
+* Input validation
-- Saves results to output.txt
+* Saves results to `output.txt`

 ### Technologies Used

-- Python 3
+* Python 3

 ### How to Run